CylonicRaider/Instant/docs/PARSER.md

 multiple "physical" lines.
 A line break after the last alternative is mandatory (an end-of-file is *not* permissible).

+Multiple productions with the same name are equivalent to one production whose alternatives are those of the both productions combined.

 A production matches *any* of the strings matched by any of its alternatives, which, in turn, match the *concatenations* of the strings matched by their symbols.
 For example, the production `foo = "A" "B" "C" | "X" "Y" "Z"` matches